Sony A7 III vs RX100 III

 Body comparison: Sony A7 III vs RX100 III

 The side-by-side display below illustrates the physical size and weight of the Sony A7 III and the Sony RX100 III.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (51 percent) than the Sony A7 III.
 It is worth mentioning in this context that the A7 III is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.